hopsoft/hero/index.md

 ### Key take aways {#key-take-aways}

-- The implementation aligns perfectly with the requirements
+- The implementation aligns perfectly with the requirements.
+- The formula is composed of smaller steps that are interchangable.
+  *This means we are poised for changing requirements.*
-- Each step implements the interface `def call(context)` *This means we can create step classes.*
+- Each step implements the interface `def call(context)` *This means we can create step classes to simplify the app structure.*

-- The formula is composed of smaller steps that are interchangable *This means we are poised for changing requirements.*
+More info soon...
 {% include forkme.html %}